List of Coronation Street characters introduced in 2014: Billy Mayhew

 Billy says he would rather stay in than go to the bistro.
 Sean's disappointed, realising he's worried about being seen together.
 Sean rustles up a meal for Billy but his disappointment is evident.
 Todd and Jason interrupt Billy and Sean's evening.
 Todd enjoys ruining Billy and Sean's evening.
 Billy apologises to Sean and assures him he's not ashamed of their relationship.
 Sean's nervous about attending Billy's church Bring and Buy sale and has got Eileen to agree to go to it with Adrian.
 Julie accompanies Sean to the sale, posing with him as a couple.
 Billy is amused.
 Sean is pleased when Billy asks him to organise the raffle tickets at the sale.
 Sean meets Bishop Redmond at the sale and starts to gabble in a panic until Billy sends him away.
 Julie Carp (Katy Cavanagh) takes Billy to task for upsetting Sean.
 He calls on Sean and explains how he's told the Bishop he cannot live a lie – that Sean is his boyfriend and that he has to accept it.
 Sean is touched.
 Billy invites Sean back to the vicarage for the night.
 The Windasses and Hodges arrive in church for Miley Windass' christening, with Billy performing the ceremony.
 Billy tells the Barlows he'll be conducting Deirdre Barlow's (Anne Kirkbride) funeral and asks them what kind of service Deirdre would want.
 Sean and Billy tell Kylie (Paula Lane), David (Jack P. Shepherd) and Sarah Platt (Tina O'Brien) that Jason might be brain damaged after being ruthlessly attacked by Callum Logan (Sean Ward).

 Todd overhears Sean and Billy discussing Jason's condition and how he might need a kidney transplant.
 Kevin's party gets underway with Sally Webster (Sally Dynevor), Sophie Webster (Brooke Vincent), Tim Metcalfe (Joe Duttine), Kirk Sutherland (Andrew Whyment), Andrea Beckett (Hayley Tamaddon), Sean, Lloyd Mullaney (Craig Charles), Gail Rodwell (Helen Worth), Rita Tanner (Barbara Knox), Steve McDonald (Simon Gregson) and Billy in attendance.
 Lloyd and Andrea leave in a classic American 1950s car, organised by Luke Britton (Dean Fagan) and decorated with balloons by Sean and Billy.

 Sean and Billy break up and Billy begins a relationship with Todd Grimshaw which upsets Sean.
-They adopt Billy’s ex-boyfriend's daughter, Summer Spellman.
-In late 2017, Billy goes to court with Peter Barlow and is stabbed outside after breaking up a fight.
-Fearing he is on his deathbed, Billy confessed to Peter he was behind the death of his sister, Susan Barlow, in 2001.
+They adopt Billy's ex-boyfriend's daughter, Summer Spellman (Matilda Freeman/Harriet Bibby).
+In late 2017, Billy goes to court with Peter Barlow (Chris Gascoyne) and is stabbed outside after breaking up a fight.
+Fearing he is on his deathbed, Billy confessed to Peter he was behind the death of his sister, Susan Barlow (Joanna Foster), in 2001.
 Peter hates Billy for this and kidnaps him at Christmas, putting him on the edge of a cliff, which Billy ends up falling off, he survives but starts taking drugs to cope with his pain, taking heroin in a church with his drug addict brother, Lee.
 Billy goes missing but after, Summer finds him, he goes to rehab and later moves back onto the street.